The Big Question

 Here at Sleepless, we work extensively with both Shopify and WordPress.
-When we’re helping a client choose the best platform for their ecommerce needs, a common question that comes up is whether or not Shopify can support their blogging requirements as well.
+When we’re helping a client choose the best platform ecommerce, a common question that comes up is whether or not Shopify can meet their blogging needs as well.
 Let’s explore that.

 The Point of Ecommerce Blogging

-When it comes to choosing between Shopify and WordPress, you really only have three viable options:
+When it comes to choosing between Shopify and WordPress, you really only have three options:

 a) Sell and Blog on Shopify